amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 | Design Owner          | **Responsible** for participating in any RAID planning events where necessary, and by collating and sharing relevant design related insights that could lead to the identification of new RAID items |

 ## Triggers
-Typical triggers for RAID capture and/or RAID planning events include (but are not limited to):
+RAID capture and/or RAID processing events can happen at anytime throghout the problem solving lifecycle.

+The following are examples of key points in the problem solving lifecycle is particulary useful:

 - **Requirement Elicitation** - as requirements are gathered for the problem during the discovery zone
 - **Design** - during the design zone and design workshops, triggers could include architectural decisions that introduce technical risks, assumptions about third party integrations, or dependencies on specific design components